 Located in Tawang District of Arunachal Pradesh, Tawang Monastery is a famous religious place.
 Known as 'Golden Namgyal Lhatse' it was founded by Merak Lama Lodre Gyamtso.
 Perched over a hill at about 10,000 ft above sea level, it has ravines in the west and south, narrow ridge on the north and a slope on the east.
 It offers an imposing view of the Tawang-Chu valley.
 Tawang Monastery in Arunachal Pradesh is one of its kind in the country and 2nd largest in Asia.
 It has the capacity for housing about 700 monks but presently around 300 monks live here.
-This monastery is the source of the spiritual life of the people of this area.
-Visiting the monastery is truly a spiritually reviving experience.
+This monastery is the source of spirituality of the people of this area and truly a reviving experience.

 Structure of Tawang Monastery

 Dukhang - The Assembly Hall

 The assembly hall, known as 'Dukhang' is the most imposing building of the monastery.
 Standing on the northern side of the court, it is a three-storied building that houses the temple as well as the 'Labrang' (The establishment of the Abbot).

 The inside walls of the hall are painted with murals of different divinities and saints.
 The altar envelops the whole northern wall of the hall.
 There is the silver casket that holds the Thankas.
 Standing in the middle of the northern side, a massive statue of Lord Buddha captivates the onlookers.
 This 26 ft high statue is the largest of the monastery.